 The California King Tide Project

-The California King Tide Project is documenting how far the high tide will come onto the coast.
+The California King Tide Project documents how far the high tide will come onto the coast.
 They believe this will give a good idea of how far the water might reach onshore if the seas rise within the next couple of decades due to ‘climate change.’
 I will leave this here for you and let you make a decision.

 Would you like to help document the highest tide?
 The California King Tide Project would love to see your photos!
 Click on the above link for more information.